JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 In our scenario, we've _on purpose_ different implementations for reverse proxy handling for our two web apps:
 - `AnonymousApp` is handing information from HTTP headers and has C# code implemented to handle reverse proxy scenario
   - You can use this approach **if you can change the code**
-- `AdminApp` is running in app service which is using same custom domain
+- `AdminApp` is running in app service which uses same custom domain
-  - This is recommended option but also **only** option if you cannot change the code of the application
+  - This is a recommended option but also **only** option if you cannot change the code of the application

 This approach is also recommended in the Application Gateway backend pool settings:
 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/backend.png" %}